-- SECAT Program Decals: Two SECAT Program decals will be placed on each side of the new vehicle by District staff.
+- All replacement vehicles are required to comply with heavy-duty vehicle emission standards as defined below: - Replacement vehicles equipped with a heavy-duty engine certified to the CARB Optional Low NOx Standards or either 0.10, 0.05, or 0.02 g/bhp-hr NOx under the FTP STD according to the most recent CARB Executive Order; or - Replacement vehicles eligible for funding under the Hybrid and Zero-Emission Truck and Bus Voucher Incentive Project; or - o All vehicles with zero tailpipe emissions including battery-electric and fuel cell powertrains - System Modifications: Modifications to the following are not allowed: engine performance characteristics (including changes in horsepower), emission characteristics, engine emission components (not including repairs with like original equipment manufacturer replacement parts) or any other modifications that cause the engine's emission control system to be modified. - Truck Weight Requirements: Replacement vehicles must have a Gross Vehicle Weight Rating over 14,000 pounds. - Truck Axle and Body Configuration Requirements: The replacement vehicle may have a different axle and/or body configuration than the old vehicle as long as the replacement vehicle will have the same usage as the old vehicle through the contract term. - SECAT Program Decals: Two SECAT Program decals will be placed on each side of the new vehicle by District staff.
 These decals must be easily viewed by the public and remain on the vehicle during the life of the contract. - Replacement Vehicle Delivery Deadline: Participants are required to purchase and begin operating the replacement vehicle within 180 days of contract execution.
 Upon execution, participants must order the vehicle within 45 days to ensure compliance with this requirement.
 Proof of vehicle order, including build sheets and purchase orders, must be submitted to show a good faith effort to meet the deadline.
 Delays outside the participant's control (e.g. production delays, factory issues) will generally be approved as long as the vehicle was ordered as soon as possible after contract execution. - Vehicle Lease Option: Applicants may choose to lease the replacement vehicle instead of a traditional cash or loan purchase.
 All leases must be from an approved Leasing Company under agreement with the SMAQMD.
 Vehicle leases must have a term greater than or equal to the total length of the SECAT agreement.
-Maximum funding is 50% of the total capitalized cost of the vehicle lease.
 Applicants are required to submit the lease documents to the SMAQMD for approval.
-Applicants are required to meet the full contracted usage even if the vehicle is released after the lease expires. - Pictures of the new vehicle: District staff or a participating dealership will take pictures of the new vehicle prior to delivery to the applicant.
-Pictures taken by the participating dealership must be submitted in digital format, and must show: - o Front, rear, right and left sides of vehicle hood down - Vehicle Identification Number tag inside cab and on vehicle frame (if available) - Vehicle Model year tag inside cab - Manufacturer Gross Vehicular Weight Rating - Combined Gross Weight (DMV Sticker) (if applicable) - Odometer and hour meter reading - Vehicle and engine date of manufacture - Vehicle license plate (if applicable) - Engine right and left sides - o Engine model year tag on engine - Engine emission family number tag on engine - Engine serial number tag on engine - Engine horsepower tag on engine - Emission certification tag on engine - Electronic Monitoring Unit (if applicable) - Emission control device - Emission control device serial number (if applicable) Additional modifications / body - SECAT Program decals applied to the vehicle body - Drayage Truck Registry label (if applicable) - Other identification labels (if applicable)
+The SECAT Program will not pay more than the total cost of the lease including all other sources of funding.
+Applicants are required to meet the full contracted usage even if the vehicle is released after the lease expires.

+- Pictures of the new vehicle: District staff or a participating dealership will take pictures of the new vehicle prior to delivery to the applicant.
+Pictures taken by the participating dealership must be submitted in digital format, and must show:

+- o Front, rear, right and left sides of vehicle hood down

+- Vehicle Identification Number tag inside cab and on vehicle frame (if available)

+- Vehicle Model year tag inside cab

+- Manufacturer Gross Vehicular Weight Rating

+- Combined Gross Weight (DMV Sticker) (if applicable)

+- Odometer and hour meter reading

+- Vehicle and engine date of manufacture

+- Vehicle license plate (if applicable)

+- Engine right and left sides

+- Engine model year tag on engine

+- o Engine emission family number tag on engine

+- o Engine serial number tag on engine

+- Engine horsepower tag on engine

+- o Emission certification tag on engine

+- Electronic Monitoring Unit (if applicable)

+- Emission control device

+- Emission control device serial number (if applicable)

+- Additional modifications/body

+- SECAT Program decals applied to the vehicle body

+- Drayage Truck Registry label (if applicable)

+- Other identification labels (if applicable)